 This year's Liberation Committee is formed of:

 As this year's Union President, I have the pleasure of working with our Liberation Reps to help make sure the Union and our activities are acessible and inclusive for all.
-Liberation is a key part of my manifesto for the year and I'll be working with the team to improve the support and training for our Reps, as well as doing more year-round to celebrate diversity alongside showcase months.
+I'll be working with the team to improve the support and training for our Reps, as well as doing more year-round to celebrate diversity alongside showcase months.

 Asian Students' Representative